MathMarEcol/zoomss/README.md

 ### ZooMSS Dashboard
 Assuming you have saved all the time-steps (using `SaveTimeSteps <- TRUE`) you can explore the output using our newly created **ZooMSS Dashboard**.
 To access, go here: https://jaseeverett.shinyapps.io/ZooMSS_Dashboard/.
 Please drop us a line with any comments or ideas.

+## Reproduction Modeling: DBPM Example

+As part of ongoing model development, we have added the Dynamic Body-size Predator-Prey Model (DBPM) as an example implementation of reproduction processes in marine ecosystems.
+The DBPM provides a detailed, size-structured approach to modeling fish reproduction and ecosystem dynamics.

+Key features of the DBPM reproduction implementation include:

+- Dynamic reproduction can be turned on or off via a parameter
+- Reproduction is calculated based on energy allocation from feeding
+- Recruitment at the smallest consumer mass is modeled with specific ecological rules
+- Supports temperature-dependent metabolic rates
+- Allows exploration of different reproductive strategies across marine trophic levels

+The DBPM model (`DBPM_size_model.r`) serves as a reference implementation for researchers looking to incorporate more sophisticated reproduction mechanisms into size-spectrum ecosystem models.

 ## Publications

 1. Heneghan, R.F., Everett, J.D., Blanchard, J.L., Richardson, A.J., 2016.
 Zooplankton Are Not Fish: Improving Zooplankton Realism in Size-Spectrum Models Mediates Energy Transfer in Food Webs.
 Front.
 Mar.
 Sci.
 3, 1–15. https://doi.org/10.3389/fmars.2016.00201